bezahl-online/kassa/README.md

 mv bezahlonlinekassa.deb bezahlonlinekassa_stable.deb
 ```

-an check-in the bezahlonlinekassa_stable.deb to Github!
+and check-in the bezahlonlinekassa_stable.deb to Github!

 On the fresh ubuntu install use the one-liner to install the register!